Jurhee A. Rice

 Associate

-Jurhee’s significant research abilities and background in biology and chemistry allow her to provide a rationalized approach to cases in addition to assessing information in a comprehensive manner so as to move cases forward.
+Significant research abilities and a background in biology and chemistry allow Jurhee to both apply a rational approach and assess information in a comprehensive manner to move cases forward.

 Education